-External debt grew and peaked in 2019.
+External debt grew and peaked in 2020.
 This evolution is explained by the decline in oil production and prices, which has caused a drop in export earnings over the past few years.
-The increase in external debt is also the result of the depreciation of the kwanza, as well as Angola's dependence on external financing to fund public investment projects.
-The main external debt-related risks include possible further depreciation of the kwanza, lower economic growth than expected, changes in the oil price in international markets and contraction of financial conditions.
+The increase in external debt is also the result of the depreciation of the Kwanza, as well as Angola's dependence on external financing to fund public investment projects.
+The main external debt-related risks include possible further depreciation of the Kwanza, lower economic growth than expected, changes in the oil price in international markets and contraction of financial conditions.

-Foreign direct investment in Angola in 2019 continued to be negative due to the transfers from oil companies to their respective parent companies and to the decline in oil production.
+Foreign direct investment in Angola in 2020 continued to be negative due to the transfers from oil companies to their respective parent companies, as well as the decline in oil production.
 The main investors in Angola continue to be Portugal, the Netherlands, South Africa and China.
-In 2018, the Angolan government established the Program for Support to Production, Diversification of Exports and Imports Replacements (PRODESI) which is based on seven key initiatives, focusing on reducing imports, increasing Angola's economic self-sufficiency and export diversification in order to reduce the historical dependence on oil and oil products.
-One of the most interesting initiatives is the one that aims to improve and make the environment for doing business in Angola more attractive, namely through the creation of favourable economic conditions for expansion of international trade and attraction of foreign investment, as well as encouraging the establishment of links between local businesses and global consumers.
+In 2018, the Angolan government established the Program for Support to Production, Diversification of Exports and Import Replacements (PRODESI) which is based on seven key initiatives, focusing on reducing imports, increasing Angola's economic self-sufficiency and export diversification in order to reduce the historical dependence on oil and oil products.
+One of the most interesting initiatives is the one that aims to improve and make the environment for doing business in Angola more attractive, namely through the creation of favourable economic conditions for expansion of international trade and attraction of foreign investment, as well as encouraging local businesses to connect with global consumers.